Sue: Is there anything I should know about this one?

 Me: A tobacco factory in Bristol.

-Sue reaches for a cigarette as Cordo appears on the very same rooftop.
-He intends to throw himself off its edge.
+Sue reaches for a cigarette as Cordo appears on the factory’s rooftop and shuffles towards its edge.

-Sue: Tea-time suicide again.
+Sue: Teatime suicide again.
 We had one of those last week.
-How did they get away with this?
+How did they get away with this, Neil?

-An exasperated Cordo is at the end of his tether because he can’t pay his taxes.
+Cordo is at the end of his tether because he can’t pay his taxes.
 The Doctor offers him a conciliatory jelly baby.

 Sue: It’s a liquorice ****ing allsort again!
-That’s going to make things even worse.
+That will only make things worse.

-The Doctor talks Cordo away from the edge and the poor man fills him in on the current sociopolitical climate of the planet.
-Cordo spots the Gatherer and he makes a run for it.
-After some slapstick comedy, the Doctor follows.
+The Doctor talks Cordo down from the edge and the poor man tells him everything he needs to know about the planet’s sociopolitical problems.
+However, when Cordo spots the Gatherer, he makes a run for it.
+And then, after some slapstick comedy, the Doctor follows.

-Gatherer Hade suspects the TARDIS could belong to smugglers.
+Gatherer Hade suspects the TARDIS belongs to smugglers.

 Sue: Why is he dressed as a pink bee?
-His PA’s costume is a bit naff as well.
-Are fashions on Pluto based on Quality Street wrappers.
-Is that it?
+His PA’s costume is naff, as well.
+Are all the fashions on Pluto based on Quality Street wrappers?

-Thankfully, the Gatherer’s costume doesn’t put her off:
+At least the Gatherer’s costume doesn’t put her off the character completely.

 Sue: He’s very good.
 What’s this actor been in before?

 Sue: The location is excellent.
-I didn’t know that tobacco factories had such large pipes.
-I guess they have to blow all the smoke up something…
+I didn’t know tobacco factories had such large pipes, although I guess they have to blow the smoke up something.

 Me: This is a tube station in Camden Town, I think.
 I’m not Richard Bignell, either.

-Cordo tells the Doctor and Leela about the mysterious others: a group of tax evaders who have become outlaws.
+Cordo tells the Doctor and Leela about a group of tax evaders who have become outlaws.

-Sue: So there’s a community of rock stars, comedians and Tory Party donors living underground?
-That’s, er, interesting, not to mention topical.
+Sue: So there’s a community of rock stars, comedians and Tory Party donors all living together underground?
+That’s interesting, not to mention topical.

 Sue: The people who made Lost must have seen this.
 They even look like the others from Lost.
-By the look of them, I bet they smell the same too.
+I bet they smell like them too.

-Meanwhile, K9 disobeys the Doctor’s orders and he leaves the TARDIS.
-He makes his way to Level 42…
+K9 disobeys the Doctor’s orders and leaves the TARDIS, eventually making his way to Level 42.

 Sue: I’ve got it!
 He’s the vicar on EastEnders!